Government of Canada announces budget measures to protect our Canadian culture, values and identity

 Canada's artists, creators and cultural entrepreneurs are at the heart of our creative economy.
 Budget 2025 proposes new investments to grow Canada's creative industries and ensure our national cultural institutions remain strong, resilient and successful.
 This includes support for Telefilm Canada, the Canada Media Fund, the National Film Board, and the Canada Council for the Arts.
 Budget 2025 also proposes funding to help Canadian talent succeed in an increasingly digital and global marketplace, including through the Canada Music Fund.

 Culture is experienced locally, in our towns, neighbourhoods, and public spaces.
 Budget 2025 proposes targeted support to strengthen community identity and participation through experiences and celebrations in every region of Canada.
-This includes support for local festivals, community anniversaries, community-initiated capital projects, professionally presented arts festivals or performing arts series, and celebrations for Canada Day and National Acadian Day.
+This includes support for local festivals, community anniversaries and community-initiated capital projects through the Building Communities through Arts and Heritage program, and for professionally presented arts festivals or performing arts series through the Canada Arts Presentation Fund.
+Budget 2025 also proposes funding for communities to celebrate Canada Day and National Acadian Day.

 Together, those investments are key to protecting Canada's cultural sovereignty, strengthening our economy, and building Canada strong.